-Pupils with a moderate, bilateral hearing loss (average loss 41 dBHL- 70 dBHL, better ear) wearing hearing aids and those with a high frequency loss using amplification.
+Level and description Pupils with a moderate, bilateral hearing loss (average loss 41 dBHL- 70 dBHL, better ear) wearing hearing aids and those with a high of difficulty frequency loss using amplification.

 Assessment, planning and review Grouping for teaching Curriculum and teaching methods Human resources Consultation and advice from the service for pupils with HI and other agencies, for example speech and language therapy.
 Information and advice regarding IEPs by the service for pupils with HI on targets, delivery methods with particular emphasis on language.
-The service for pupils with HI will ensure: • regular hearing assessments and hearing aid evaluations; • a written report is provided after each visit; • parents are seen by the Service for pupils with HI at the hearing clinic to resolve any issues in the hearing impairment or audiological management either at home or at school; and • annual linguistic and phonological assessments are undertaken where appropriate.
-Information on general implications of hearing loss is available both via the service for pupils with HI intranet website and from the information package provided to all schools.
+The service for pupils with HI will ensure: regular hearing assessments and hearing aid evaluations; a written report is provided after each visit; parents are seen by the Service for pupils with HI at the hearing clinic to resolve any issues in the hearing impairment or audiological management either at home or at school; and annual linguistic and phonological assessments are undertaken where appropriate.
 Normal class grouping but the Service for pupils with HI liaises with the SENCO, or class teacher or subject teachers regarding the key issues of: • acoustics; • radio aid use; • social and emotional factors; • curriculum access; and • inclusion issues.
 Access to the National Curriculum and Foundation Stage Curriculum will be provided with suitable differentiation and support.
 Individual programmes to support IEP targets will be required.
 The service for pupils with HI contributes to the child's IEP in liaison with the school.
 The service for pupils with HI offers INSET to the school usually at a staff meeting.
 The service for pupils with HI manages the day-to-day audiological needs of the child including a once a term electro-acoustic checking of hearing aids.
 External support service(s), particularly the service for pupils with HI service for pupils with HI advise on curriculum adaptation, the implementation of the IEP and, or are involved in direct work with the pupil in accordance with service guidelines.
 The service for pupils with HI provides schools with detailed information specific to the pupil's hearing loss and how this impacts on curriculum access.
 Class or subject teachers are responsible for delivering the IEP in conjunction with the SENCO.
 The service for pupils with HI will liaise with the LSA and provide materials, if appropriate.
 The status of the pupil's hearing loss will be sent to the school when the latest report is received from the hospital or clinic.